Last Updated on August 21, 2023 by The ZenMaid Team

 - “There are some amazing cleaning companies out there.
 And if we can’t make this right for you, then they deserve your business.”

-Phrases to avoid when dealing with dissatisfied customers
+Phrases to avoid when dealing with unhappy customers and negative reviews

 Just as there are phrases that can help to calm tense situations with customers, there are phrases that can make angry clients angrier because they lack empathy.
 Avoid saying things like the following: